Updated: Nov 9

-Sometimes, people with Achilles pain or Achilles tendinopathy are prescribed one of those big, chuncky orthopaedic boots.
+Sometimes, people with Achilles pain or Achilles tendonitis are prescribed one of those big, chuncky orthopaedic boots.
 However, in most cases this is not necessary.
 In this article, I explain why they may be prescribed to you, why it’s bad for you if you wear one for too long, and how to deal with it if you have been wearing a boot.
 You’ll also see that there is a better option for recovering from Achilles pain or Achilles tendinopathy than sticking your foot into one of these boots.

 I've also discussed it in this video:

 Orthopaedic/walking boots: the good and the bad

-Why would somebody prescribe an Achilles boot for you?
+Why would somebody prescribe a walking boot for your Achilles injury?
 This happens most often when someone has a really, really painful Achilles tendon.
 A doctor would prescribe the boot to see whether that can calm the tendon down.
 As soon as you immobilize the foot in the boot, it means that you don't use it, and that does decrease the pain because we know that rest is a good way of calming pain down in an Achilles tendon.

 If you stick it in that boot for too long, the pain might calm down, but you actually start to weaken the tendon even further due to its inactivity and you're losing its remaining strength.
 That is why wearing an orthopaedic boot to calm the pain down should only ever be used as a short-term solution – never more than two weeks.

 Remember that the above applies only to Achilles tendinopathy and Achilles pain.
 If you’ve torn your Achilles tendon, a boot is the correct way to treat it initially – you can read more about it in this article.

 The double whammy of a boot plus steroids